espocrm/documentation/administration/server-configuration.md

 ###MySQL Requirements

 EspoCRM supports MySQL version 5.1 or greater.
-These are no any special peculiarities.
+These are no special peculiarities.
 All default settings are good for EspoCRM.

 ##Required Permissions for Unix-based Systems